 Google Suggests Some Users Can Change Account Email But Rollout Unconfirmed

 Google’s official support article has been updated to indicate that, in certain cases, users may be able to change the primary email address associated with their Google Account.
-While Google has not formally announced the feature’s availability, the company’s support center now outlines steps for users to check whether their account qualifies.

 For users who cannot change their primary address, Google continues to offer alternatives, including adding an alternate email for sign-in or creating a new Google Account.